frc3748/Code-Team-Guide/docs/SwerveDrive/swerveMath.md

 ### What does the math do?
 The math for swerve is concerned with translating "robot actions" to "wheel actions."
 That is, if you want the robot to move at 3m/s forward while rotation at 0.5rad/s, then the job of the math is to figure out how to move each wheel on the drivetrain to achieve that motion.
 ### Notes on Units
 We will be using degrees, since they're the most intuitive.
-Angles will be measures as on the unit circle.
-If you are confused look up what the unit circle is.
+Angles will be measures as on the unit circle(counter-clockwise positive).
 Also, the x-axis will be forward, so whenever I say the robot will drive forward, I mean that it will drive in the x-positive direction.

 ## Getting the Velocities for the Wheels
 ### Translation